abnatal/botobot/whatsapp/README.md

 # 🐬 BotoBot WhatsApp Client
-Interface between the BotoBot API and the WhatsApp API.
+Interface between the BotoBot Core and the WhatsApp API.

 Check the telegram live demo at https://t.me/BotoBotDemo_bot